hzoo/hopeinsource.com/season-3/emotional.md

 [00:12] **Omar**: Yeah.
 I just left my job at Dynamicland.
 So I'm kind of been collecting my thoughts and it could be fun to go through some of what I've been thinking about.

-> [Dynamicland](https://dynamicland.org) maybe difficult to describe, as it's not just a program, it's also the building itself!
+> [Dynamicland](https://dynamicland.org) may be difficult to describe, as it's not just a program, it's also the building itself!
 I had a [chance](https://twitter.com/left_pad/status/1192511538541690880?s=20) to experience it thanks to Omar, but I recommend reading Carl Tashian's [post](https://tashian.com/articles/dynamicland/) on it!
+You can also check out Omar's [writeup of Geokit](https://omar.website/posts/notes-from-dynamicland-geokit/), a map project he did at Dynamicland.

 [00:21] **Omar**: You know, I think one thing that's kinda unique that I do is use Twitter and screenshots that I take and chats with other people as my equivalent kind of note taking system.
 So there's a lot of just weird thoughts that I have floating around that I want to collate and see if there are any themes.